Barry Lyndon: Home media

-Barry Lyndon was released by Warner Bros. on DVD in 1999.
+Barry Lyndon was released by Warner Home Video on DVD in 1999.
 The film was released on Blu-ray by Warner Bros. in 2011.
 It was released on Blu-ray and DVD by The Criterion Collection in October 2017, featuring a new remaster in the film's original 1.66:1 aspect ratio (compared to the Warner Blu-ray's 16:9 aspect ratio).
 The film was released on Ultra HD Blu-ray by Criterion in July 2025.
+This release will be included in the upcoming Criterion Collection box set The Complete Kubrick which will feature Kubrick's entire filmography presented on 4K UHD Blu-Rays.
+The set is due to be released in October 2026.